-The realisation of this mandate will lead to increased employment, poverty reduction and reduced inequality.
 The DSBD's work supports the realisation of the National Development Plan's goal of supporting small enterprises to transform the economy and make it more inclusive.

 It also contributes directly to Outcome 4 (decent employment through inclusive growth) of government's 2014-2019 MTSF, which sets the department the task of identifying the institutional and regulatory changes required to accelerate growth of the small business sector and increase its contribution to job creation.